 Dwelling this coverage is designed for the physical structure of the main building.
 It's calculated based on the construction values of similar homes in your area.
 Market value can also be used if the market value of the home is less than the reconstruction estimate.
-Using this option is an alternative, but comes with assuming added risk and losing some coverage.
+Using this option is an alternative, but comes with assuming the added risk and losing some coverage.

-There are some optional coverages such as personal injury, umbrella liability policy, cyber liability and other liability type coverage that you should discuss with your agent.
+There are some optional coverages such as personal injury, umbrella liability policy, cyber liability, and other liability type coverage that you should discuss with your agent.

-Medical coverage is a good faith gesture to someone you hurt and not accept fault.
+Medical coverage is a good-faith gesture to someone you hurt and not accept fault.
 It's designed to avoid a lawsuit that may be covered by your liability coverage.
-You have a pool, trampoline, kids or pets; we suggest maxing out this coverage.
+You have a pool, trampoline, kids, or pets; we suggest maxing out this coverage.

 Flood Insurance (optional policy and may be required by mortgage company) can be needed as a result of heavy rains, rivers overflowing and FEMA (Federal Government) saying a flood occurred.
-No option to have it covered under your homeowners insurance.
+No option to have it covered under your homeowners' insurance.
 You need to have a separate flood insurance policy set up and can cover the dwelling or personal property.
 This policy can be set up with the National Flood program or through an insurance company that has a special flood insurance program.
 Your home sits at a level mapped out by the government.
 Depending on where and what level you are at, they determine your risk of getting flooded.
 You live next to a river, chances are you live at a level prone to flooding.
 You live at the top of a hill, chances are you have very little chance of flooding.
 Your premium is determined by your chance of flooding.

 While these are some of the main coverage and an optional policy to think about, the best way to make sure it is all covered is to talk with an agent and ask questions.
 If the item is important to you, ask how it's covered when setting up your policy.
 Never assume it's covered, simply ask.
 Keep in mind the agent doesn't know what you have at risk; unless you tell them before a claim occurs.